aftab-alam-khan/hapiTestAPI/README.md

 ## Setup

-This project needs Node (version >= 8) and Docker installed on your machine.
+This project needs Node (version >= 10) and Docker or Mongo installed on your machine.

 - Download this project to your computer
 - run `npm i`
-- run `docker-compose up -d` (if you skip the `-d`, this command will run in foreground)
+- run `docker-compose up -d` (if you skip the `-d`, this command will run in foreground) There's no need to run this command if you already have mongo running in `localhost:27017`
 - run `npm test`
 - Follow your interviewer instructions on what unit tests you should uncomment and start coding